scanon56/dbn-trust-relationship-management/docs/protocols.md

 - Notifications
 - System messages

-Activation Guard: Basic messages are only permitted once the connection state is `active`.
+Completion Guard: Basic messages are only permitted once the connection state is `complete`.
 Handshake messages (request/response/ack) are allowed in their transitional states.

 ### 4. Trust Ping Protocol (2.0)